 Watch Out For

 Watch out for light pollution.
-Check out DARK SKY APP to see how dark the sky is above where this scope will be.
+Check out How Dark is the Sky Above You to see how dark the sky is above where this scope will be.
 Reflector telescopes are a little more sensitive to light pollution than refractor scopes.

 Great for Younger teens